Add Color Indoors With Bromeliads and Poinsettias

 Position plants away from drafty doors and heat sources.
 Colors last longest when temperatures do not exceed 70 degrees during the daytime or fall below 65 degrees at night.

 Water poinsettias when the soil surface feels dry.
-Stop watering only until that water begins to come out of the drainage holes.
+Stop pouring the water only until that water begins to come out of the drainage holes.
 Keep soil moist.

 Use a very light fertilizer.